ARIZONA USSSA HALL OF FAME

 One of the truly dominant pitchers in Arizona slow pitch history.
 From 2006-2010 he was named Tournament MVP at least six times, culminating with the 2010 Men’s C World Tournament.
 Carl was easily the MVP and the central figure behind RMS taking home the World Title.

 Moved to Arizona from Kansas in 1982 where he was introduced to USSSA by Jim Swint.
 Served Arizona USSSA as State Director, Division VP, Director of Special Projects or in an emeritus status since September of 1986.
 Was inducted into the USSSA National Hall of Fame in 2014.
-Being a former player/pitcher himself Doug knew how to create events and run a program with pride.
+Two of the highlights of Stark’s nearly thirty year playing career would include pitching for a Kansas team that qualified for the 1982 Men’s A World in Petersburg, VA, and being named the MVP of the 1987 Men’s Class C Arizona USSSA State Tournament.

 Tara Licuanan Salcedo

 Started play in Southern California after concluding a sterling college softball career at UC-Bakersfield.
 Announced her presence in 2008 by being named the Defensive MVP in the WB World Tournament for Hafta Play.
 She has blossomed into one of the premier players in the country.
-Since 2014, she has earned 21 Tournament MVP’s or Defensive MVP’s primarily with Derby Girls, capping that off with back 2 back Women’s Major World Championships.
+Since 2014, she has earned 21 Tournament MVP’s or Defensive MVP’s primarily with Derby Girls.